chisolm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |0.9589569158835206	| 'none', 256, 0.005, 20, 0.7	|
 |0.9587301585139061	| 'fc5fc6', 64, 0.001, 20, 0.6	|

+#### There is not a clear choice for drop out.

+There may be another way to graph this that would make the information clearer.
+Generally the runs with dropout did perform better, but there was not a clear an obvious trend.

+![alt text][image6]

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

-I started with the lenet network that we used in class.
-The rough relationship of image input size from the lenet example suggested to me that it could at least come close to the solution I was looking for.
+I started with the LeNet network that we used in class.
+The rough relationship of image input size from the LeNet example suggested to me that it could at least come close to the solution I was looking for.
 I expected to have to increase the size of the fully connected layers at least to cope with the increase complexity in the images.
 I also suspect that I would need to do something with the convolution layers, but I did not know what.
 I used RELU activation for all layers.